Michigan Laws on Service Dogs and Emotional Support Animals

 Rules for Your Service Animal

-Your service animal may be asked to leave if it isn't housebroken or it is out of control and you are not controlling it effectively.
-If this happens, you are still entitled to use the accommodation without your service animal.
-You may not be asked to remove your animal because others are allergic to or afraid of the animal.
+A public accommodation can ask that your service animal be removed from the premises if it isn't housebroken or it's out of control and you're not controlling it effectively.
+If this happens, you're still entitled to use the accommodation without your service animal.
+You can't be asked to remove your animal because others are allergic to or afraid of the animal.

-Your service animal must under your control and wearing a harness, leash or other tether (unless that would interfere with the animal's ability to do its job).
-You may not be isolated from other customers, treated differently, or charged a fee because you use a service animal.
+Under the law, your service animal must be under your control and wearing a harness, leash, or other tether (unless your disability prevents you from using one or it would interfere with the animal's ability to do its job).
+A public accommodation can't isolate you from other customers, treat you differently, or charge you a fee because you use a service animal.

 Boost Your Chance of Being Approved